abanae/My_Portfolio/ReadMe.md

  This portfolio provided a brief description about myself.
 Displaying my first attempt at creating a portfolio from scratch that is user friendly across multiple viewports.
 The script also provides a basic interactive experience.

 ## How To 📖:
 * Added a discriptive tittle.
+* Added a favicon.
 * Added Alt Attributes to images.
 * Added Semantic Elements.
 * Added Heading Attributes in Sequential Order.